singhnitin755/sit725-2021-t2-prac7/README.md

-This is week 5 prac of SIT725 It uses MVC structure starategy
+This is prac 6 of SIT725

-Model-view-controller(MVC)
+It uses Mocha and chai